sgpx/notes/errors-bugfixes-help/README.md

+# expo go not launching in iOS simulator (FBScene failed)

+update macOS and xcode

 # android `findViewById(R.id.my_element) must not be null`

 make sure layout is inflated before trying to access view objects with findViewById